-Postponing the restoration would perpetuate the deterioration of the Dome.
-The flaking and peeling of paint will substantially increase resulting in an unsightly appearance.
+Postponing the restoration would have perpetuated the deterioration of the Dome.
+The flaking and peeling of paint would have substantially increase resulting in an unsightly appearance.
 In 2010, it was noted that items identified in a 2001 study had further deteriorated, resulting in repairs that are more complex and costly.
-As conditions continue to deteriorate, the safety of visitors to the Capitol is threatened by falling objects.
+As conditions continued to deteriorate, the safety of visitors to the Capitol is threatened by falling objects.
 Installation of safety netting to the Capitol Rotunda is required to protect visitors during the restoration process.

 What are the benefits of the project?

-The project will improve the quality of the Capitol Dome and provide protection from the elements for the next 50 years to preserve one of the nation's most iconic structures.
-There is only one Capitol Dome, and the AOC is committed to preserving it for generations to come.
+The project improved the quality of the Capitol Dome and provides protection from the elements for the next 50 years to preserve one of the nation's most iconic structures.
+There is only one Capitol Dome, and the Architect of the Capitol is committed to preserving it for generations to come.

-In November 2013, the AOC awarded the contract to support the Dome restoration and provided notice to the contractor to begin work.
-Following this notice, the AOC works with the contractor to finalize project timelines and scaffold designs.
-Once the timeline plan is complete the contractor conducts on-site surveys, installs fencing and begins protecting invaluable artwork and statuary in the Capitol Rotunda.
+In November 2013, the Architect of the Capitol awarded the contract to support the Dome restoration and provided notice to the contractor to begin work.
+Following this notice, the AOC worked with the contractor to finalize project timelines and scaffold designs.
+Once the timeline plan was complete, the contractor conducted on-site surveys, installed fencing and began protecting invaluable artwork and statuary in the Capitol Rotunda.

-Next, once equipment and materials for the restoration work arrive on Capitol Grounds, vertical scaffold towers allowing workers to reach the Dome are installed on the West Front, during this time a protective netting system is installed in the Capitol Rotunda.
-Installation of scaffolding on the outside the of the Dome follows, beginning at the boiler plate (base) and peristyle levels (lower columns) of the Dome, and over time reaching the base of the Statue of Freedom.
+Next, equipment and materials for the restoration work arrived on Capitol Grounds, vertical scaffold towers allowed workers to reach the Dome were installed on the West Front, during this time a protective netting system was installed in the Capitol Rotunda.
+Installation of scaffolding on the outside the of the Dome followed, beginning at the boiler plate (base) and peristyle levels (lower columns) of the Dome, and over time reached the base of the Statue of Freedom.

-As scaffolding is completed work begins and includes paint abatement, application of primer coat, cast iron restoration, and window repair and replacement.
-Once these tasks are complete from the boiler plate to the base of Statue of Freedom, work moves from top-to-bottom and includes application of cast iron filler where needed, application of mid and top coat paint, installation of fall protection and bird deterrent systems.
-As work is completed scaffolding will be removed.
+As scaffolding was completed, paint abatement, application of primer coat, cast iron restoration, and window repair and replacement began.
+Once these tasks were complete from the boiler plate to the base of Statue of Freedom, work moved from top-to-bottom and included application of cast iron filler where needed, application of mid and top coat paint, installation of fall protection and bird deterrent systems.
+As work was completed scaffolding was removed.